codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 Codemagic allows you to fetch and modify application variables and secrets using the REST API.
 Note that the API works slightly differently depending on whether your application is configured to use the `Workflow Editor` or `YAML configuration`.

 For yaml, variables and secrets are manually configured on the **Environment variables** tab in your application settings.
 These variables and secrets can be accessed in your configuration file across all workflows with the use of [groups](../building/environment-variable-groups).
 Variables configured for the `Workflow Editor` are specific to one workflow.

+Note that the API returns workflow information such as `workflowId` or `workflowName` only for Worfklow Editor workflows.
+For workflows configured in **codemagic.yaml**, this information is not available without cloning the repository.

 ### Fetch variables